 Preventing Marijuana-induced Paranoia

 Prevention is always better than cure.
-Abiding by how to and how not to smoke cbd flower is one way to lessen the risk.
+Abiding by how to and how not to smoke CBD flower is one way to lessen the risk.
 Asides reducing the dose of medical marijuana you’re taking, you should also pay attention to the strain.
 THC is the psychoactive compound in medical cannabis.
 It follows that the low THC strains have a lower chance of causing paranoia.
 Your general state of mind also affects your chances of developing paranoia.
 Try getting yourself in a relaxed mood before using medical marijuana and avoid other stressors.
 Vaping is also known to cause short-lived psychoactive effects when compared with eating edibles.
-You are at lesser risk of marijuana-induced paranoia if you vape cannabis.
+You are at a lesser risk of marijuana-induced paranoia if you vape cannabis.

 Even if you try all these and you’re still not getting the right results, CBD-only strains might be the best for you.
 However, you should talk to your doctor before making that decision.
 Many of the therapeutic effects of medical marijuana involved the synergy of both CBD and THC.
 Completely removing one of the compounds may not produce the desired effect.